JaxWil24/Hearing_Aid_Accessibility/README.md

 # Database

-  1. Agreed upon using AWS S3 data repository for shared use of project files.
+  1. Agreed upon using AWS S3 Bucket data repository for shared use of project files.
 Easy to share work and connect to code files.

      a. combined data table(s)